fatih/stopwatch/README.md

 Stopwatch implements a simple stopwatch functionality.
 Features :

 * Three possible ways to create a Stopwatch.
-Initialized(starts immediately), uninitialized(starting is manually) or after a certain time.
+Initialized or uninitialized.
 * Start/Stop at any time or Reset.
 * Take an individual Lap time
 * Stores the list of each Lap